 This can be a major problem until individuals and departments take ownership of the data processes in their respective domains.
 To avoid this, your firm must set proper communication precedents and structures around decision-making that emphasize data and metrics.
 These precedents should be bendable but not breakable, and establishing these precedents might require collaborative introspection over the course of multiple meetings.

 A good way to start establishing these precedents is to use your firm’s task management software (Asana, Trello, etc) to ensure data driven work when it comes to routine workflows.
-Tasks should be written and phrased in ways that explicitly require data analysis and call the specific tool necessary for the analysis.
+Tasks should be written and phrased in ways that explicitly require data analysis and call the specific data engineering tool necessary for the analysis.

 “Brainstorm blog topics for next months content calendar,”